ec363/wet-lab-protocols/Microbiology/Electrocompetent_cells/README.md

 * find 2 ice boxes - 1 for HEPES, other for cells.
 * take 1 mM filtered HEPES from fridge, into box1, surround with ice.
 * take 50 ml falcon tubes, label with cell strain and stick them in box2 to pre-cool them.
-* pre-chill the big centrifuge to 4oC!
+* pre-chill the centrifuge to 4oC!

 **Remove Media**